 Skills are required for this role

 Yearly, I must complete Data Protection Education to ensure the patient’s record remains confidential.
 Often, we work over VPN and use remote desktops.
-We may not receive patient data via email and tickets may not include any vulnerable information related to the patient.
+We may not receive patient data via email, and tickets may not include any vulnerable information related to the patient.
 Often, an organization sends information via a Minimum Dataset Form, detailing the issue found.
 I use these details to try and work out the problem.

 How my nursing background helps

-I must facilitate month reports and weekly internal and external meetings with other departments in our organization or with customers.
+I must facilitate monthly reports and weekly internal and external meetings with other departments in our organization or with customers.
 Go Live activities must be coordinated well so that everything that needs to happen will happen.
 Travel, hotels, phones, schedules, and VPN/EMR accounts must be organized so that we aren’t struggling at the last moment with these tasks.